-- PAs claim that they can fill a healthcare gap in Tennessee communities where hospitals have closed is nonsensical.
-Primary care offices staffed with PAs is not the same as physician-led emergency and specialized care access via hospitals.
+- PAs and APRNs claim that they can fill a healthcare gap in Tennessee communities where hospitals have closed is nonsensical.
+Primary care offices staffed with PAs or APRNs is not the same as physician-led emergency and specialized care access via hospitals.

-- PAs' will tell you they were allowed to practice without collaborating with a physician during the COVID-19 pandemic.
+- PAs and APRNs will tell you they were allowed to practice without collaborating with a physician during the COVID-19 pandemic.
 However, Governor Lee’s Executive Order allowing the waiver of the collaboration requirement was only a few weeks and during the same period of time that many practices were shut down as all elected procedures were halted.

 - TMA has made numerous offers to modernize oversight rules but the nurses and physician assistants have opposed them.

 TMA entered session with scope of practice as its top legislative priority and, after unsuccessfully attempting to reach common ground with nurses and physician assistants prior to the start of session, filed a placeholder caption bill that gave legislators an alternative to APRN independent practice and a more reasonable solution for addressing healthcare access without compromising patient safety or quality of care.

 The Tennessee Nurses Association wasted no time filing a bill for independent practice (SB 2110 / HB 2203).

 TMA and the Coalition for Collaborative Care were united in opposing the bill, and our deep collaborative work with legislators and other partners killed the Nurses' association bill.
 This helped keep Tennessee physicians supervising patient care and prevent inappropriate scope of practice expansion by mid-level healthcare providers.